Pixel Code

 “When one of you sneezes, he must say ‘Alhamdulillah.’And when he says ‘Alhamdulillah,’ his brother should say ‘Yar hamak Allah’ (may Allah have mercy on you).
 The sneezer must then say (in response) ‘yahadik Allah wa yuslih Balak (may Allah guide you and improve your affairs.)
 [Bukhari]

-Fifth Obligation as a Muslim
+Fifth Obligation of a Muslim

-Visiting the sick is the Muslim’s right, especially for the person who has a highly stressed and emphasized right upon you, like the relative and the friend.
+Visiting the sick is the Muslim right, especially for the person who has a highly stressed and emphasized right upon you, like the relative and the friend.
 It is from the best of the righteous deeds.
 We should ease his worries by giving him glad tidings of well-being, recovery, and advantageous admonition.

 Sixth Obligation as a Muslim: